quicwg/base-drafts/draft-ietf-quic-http.md

 Like streams, placeholders have priority information associated with them.

-When a placeholder is reparented, given a new weight or given a new strict priority, all dependent placeholders and streams are also re-prioritized.
+When a placeholder is reparented, given a new weight or given a new strict priority, the effective priority of all dependent placeholders and streams is impacted.

 ## Server Push